 Make The Name Interesting

-Choose a name for your podcast that stands out from all the rest.
+Selecting a unique name for your podcast is essential to attract and engage your target podcast audience.
 It needs to be catchy and descriptive about what you’ll do in the show.

 Try to think of a name that might be a little broader than the topic itself.
 Hinting at a broader subject allows you to expand in different areas and talk about practically anything you like that will interest your viewers.